Philander C. Knox: U.S. Secretary of State

 Knox served as Secretary of State in Taft's cabinet until March 5, 1913.
-As Secretary of State, he reorganized the Department on a divisional basis, extended the merit system to the Diplomatic Service up to the grade of chief of mission, pursued a policy of encouraging and protecting American investments abroad, declared the ratification of the Sixteenth Amendment, and accomplished the settlement of controversies related to activities in the Bering Sea and the North Atlantic fisheries.
+As Secretary of State, he reorganized the Department on a divisional basis, extended the merit system to the Diplomatic Service up to the grade of chief of mission, pursued a policy of encouraging and protecting American investments abroad, fraudulently declared the ratification of the Sixteenth Amendment, and accomplished the settlement of controversies related to activities in the Bering Sea and the North Atlantic fisheries.
+In regards to the unlawful ratification of the Sixteenth Amendment, only 9 states out of required 36 (3/4’s) properly ratified the Sixteenth Amendment.
+The Sixteenth Amendment was rejected by 39 states as violating the apportionment clause of the Constitution, thus being making it unconstitutional.
+Knox unlawfully declared it ratified while Congress was not in session over Christmas break.
+It was later discovered decades later that the reason Knox unlawfully declared the amendment ratified was because of pressure by the bankers the newly created Federal Reserve, who pushed the income tax to pay for the newly created system of the Federal Reserve loaning the U.S. government money every year to operate.

 Under Taft the focus of foreign policy was the encouragement and protection of U.S. investments abroad called Dollar diplomacy.
 This was first applied in 1909, in a failed attempt to help China assume ownership of the Manchurian railways.
 Knox felt that not only was the goal of diplomacy to improve financial opportunities, but also to use private capital to further U.S. interests overseas.
 When the Zionist Literary Society sought endorsement from the Taft administration, Knox recommended against approval, noting in his assessment that "problems of Zionism involve certain matters primarily related to the interests of countries other than our own."
 In spite of successes, "dollar diplomacy" failed to counteract economic instability and the tide of revolution in places like Mexico, the Dominican Republic, Nicaragua, and China.